asagi4/comfyui-prompt-control/doc/syntax.md

-# Prompt Control Syntax
+# Prompt Schedule Syntax

+> [!TIP]
-If you're viewing this on GitHub, I recommend opening the outline by clicking the button in the top right corner of the text view (it is annoyingly easy to miss).
+> If you're viewing this on GitHub, I recommend opening the outline by clicking the button in the top right corner of the text view (it is annoyingly easy to miss).

+> [!NOTE]
+> The syntax documented in this section is only available with the `PC: Schedule Prompt` and `PC: Schedule LoRAs` nodes and their advanced variants.

-Scheduling syntax is similar to A1111, but only fractions are supported for steps.
+Scheduling syntax is available with is similar to A1111, but only fractions are supported for steps.
 LoRAs are scheduled by including them in a scheduling expression.

 ```
 a [large::0.1] [cat|dog:0.05] [<lora:somelora:0.5:0.6>::0.5]
 [in a park:in space:0.4]
 ```
+## Comments and escaping

+In schedules, any text on a line following a `#` is considered a comment and removed, including the `#` character.
+You can escape the following characters in places where they would otherwise conflict with syntax:

+- `#` with `\#`
+- `:` with `\:`
+- `\` with `\\`

+Escaping is only required if it would otherwise be considered syntax, that is `\o/` will be interpreted literally and the `\` does not need to be escaped, but in `[embedding:a:0.5]` you would need to escape the `:`.

 ## Scheduled prompts